lithops-cloud/lithops/docs/source/storage_config/ibm_cos.md

 ## Lithops COS Endpoint configuration

 ### Using region
-The easiest apporach is to let Lithops to choose the right endpoint by itself.
+The easiest approach is to let Lithops to choose the right endpoint by itself.
 To enable this, just configure Lithops with the region name of your `storage_bucket`, as follows:

 ```yaml
     ibm_cos: